U.K. Finance Minister Sajid Javid Resigns In Protest Against Boris Johnson's Post-Election Reshuffle

 The U.K.’s finance minister Sajid Javid has unexpectedly resigned from his post in Boris Johnson’s government, as the U.K. Prime Minister embarks on the first shakeup of his top team since his emphatic election victory in December.

-Javid was reportedly told to sack his entire team of advisors to keep the job.
+Javid was reportedly told to sack his entire team of advisors to keep his job.
 Instead, he chose to resign.

 Ahead of Johnson’s reshuffle on Thursday, government sources briefed the media that the changes would be minor.
 Javid’s resignation changes that.